mlswg/mls-extensions/draft-robert-mls-extensions.md

 Template:

 * Value: The numeric value of the proposal type.
-Extended proposal types start with the value 0x0100.
+Extended MLS proposal types start with the value 0x0100.
 * Name: The name of the proposal type
 * Recommended: Whether support for this extension is recommended by the IETF MLS